 I'll let you peruse both my Storm Warnings and the IRS' material at your leisure.
 Of course, if you live in Florida, you don't have much leisure time right now as you rush to get ready for Dorian.

-So I wanted to point out some of the additional government agency disaster resources the IRS features:
+So I wanted to point out some of the additional government agency disaster resources the IRS features.
+Just click on the agency titles below to go to their websites:

 This is a one stop Web portal that consolidates information from 17 US Government Agencies where taxpayers can apply for Small Business Administration loans through online applications, receive referral information on forms of assistance that do not have online applications, or check the progress and status of their applications online.